 What is the cafe like at Hestercombe House and Gardens?

-After we had explored the house and gardens we went to the Stables Kitchen Cafe for a late lunch – Hubby had a baguette, I had a panini and the children had fish fingers and chips.
+After we had explored the house and gardens we went to the Stables Kitchen Cafe for a late lunch – Dave had a baguette, I had a panini and the children had fish fingers and chips.
 The food was lovely and not too badly priced for a tourist attraction.
 The shop was also lovely, selling souvenirs as well as a selection of home and beauty products, books and a great range of plants too.

 What is the play area like at Hestercombe House and Gardens?

 Before we headed home the children played in the adventure playground.
 It’s not very big but has everything children need to keep entertained – it’s also right next to the picnic tables so the perfect place for the children to play whilst you have tea and cake.